Eighth Grade Eldership

 • Math 8

 Math 8 challenges students to investigate and develop multiple strategies to solve problems through concrete models.
 In preparation for Integrated Math 1, students will apply and expand their computational and conceptual reasoning skills by working with linear functions, systems of equations, transformations, Pythagorean theorem, volume, scientific notation, and statistical analysis.
-Math 8 also helps students develop critical mathematical thinking skills as prescribed in the Common Core Mathematical Practice Standards, including making sense of problems and persevering in solving them, reasoning abstractly and quantitatively, constructing viable arguments, and modeling with mathematics.
+Math 8 also helps students develop critical mathematical thinking skills as prescribed in the Common Core Mathematical Practice Standards, including making sense of problems and persevere in solving them, reasoning abstractly and quantitatively, constructing viable arguments, and modeling with mathematics.
 Through individual and group work, students investigate and communicate their strategies in order to build conceptual understanding and to recognize the connections between concepts.
 The course utilizes technology to explore and develop depth after students have a conceptual understanding of topics.

 • Science 8 - Human Biology & Health